-Items in this list are websites and documents that are not limited to one topic.
+Items in this list are websites and documents that are are factual and research based.
+These sites address a variety of issues, and none of them is limited to one topic.

 The Cook Political Report is an independent, non-partisan newsletter that analyzes elections and campaigns for the US House of Representatives, US Senate, Governors and President as well as American political trends.
 The Cook Political Report employs what it calls the Cook Partisan Voting Index (the PVI), which lists each congressional district in the country according to propensity for voting Democratic or Republican.
 Every four years following a presidential election, the PVI is updated to reflect how Democratic or Republican a district is, based on how that district voted in the presidential election compared with the rest of the country.

 Voice of America (VOA) is the largest U.S. international broadcaster, providing news and information in more than 40 languages to an estimated weekly audience of more than 275 million people.
 VOA produces content for digital, television, and radio platforms.
 It is easily accessed via your mobile phone and on social media.
 It is also distributed by satellite, cable, FM and MW, and is carried on a network of approximately 2,200 affiliate stations.
 Since its creation in 1942, Voice of America has been committed to providing comprehensive coverage of the news and telling audiences the truth.
 Through World War II, the Cold War, the fight against global terrorism, and the struggle for freedom around the globe today, VOA exemplifies the principles of a free press.
 VOA is part of the U.S. Agency for Global Media (USAGM), the government agency that oversees all non-military, U.S. international broadcasting.
 It is funded by the U.S. Congress.

 Central Intelligence Agency World Fact Book